Vanishing first cohomology and strong 1-boundedness for von Neumann algebras: Introduction

 A \emph{tracial von Neumann algebra} is a pair $(M,\tau)$ of a finite von Neumann algebra and a faithful normal tracial state.
 For every group $G$, there is an associated tracial von Neumann algebra, the von Neumann algebra $L(G)$ generated by the left regular representation of $G$ on $\ell^2(G)$ with the trace given by $\ang{\delta_e, (\cdot) \delta_e}$, and a major theme of operator algebraic research has been how the properties of a group (algebraic, analytic, geometric, etc.) are reflected by its von Neumann algebra.

 In particular, one may consider finitary approximations of the group in several senses: A group is \emph{sofic} if the group trace can be approximated by almost-representations in permutation groups; on the other hand, $L(G)$ is \emph{Connes-embeddable} if the same holds for representations in unitary groups, or if the group can be approximated by $*$-representations in matrices.
 Voiculescu's free entropy dimension was introduced to quantify the \emph{amount} of approximations by matrices there are for any tuple $x$ in a von Neumann algebra \cite{VoiculescuFreeEntropy2, Voiculescu1996}.
 The standard generators for a free group $\mathbb{F}_n$ for $n \geq 2$ have many approximations, and Voiculescu used this fact to deduce that the von Neumann algebra has no Cartan subalgebras \cite{Voiculescu1996}.
 The free entropy approach has had several other applications to free group von Neumann algebras (and more generally free products) \cite{ GePrime, DykemaFreeEntropy, Jung2007, Hayes2018,Shl2015}.
-A related notion of \emph{strong $1$-boundedness} was introduced by Jung; this is a strengthening of the condition of having free entropy dimension $1$, with the useful property that it is independent of the choice of generating set.
-The first author reformulated strong $1$-boundedness through a numerical invariant $h$, called the $1$-bounded entropy, which is finite if and only if $M$ is strongly $1$-bounded.
+A related notion of \emph{strong $1$-boundedness} was introduced by Jung (see \cite{JungS}); this is a strengthening of the condition of having free entropy dimension $1$, with the useful property that it is independent of the choice of generating set.
+The first author reformulated strong $1$-boundedness through a numerical invariant $h$, called the $1$-bounded entropy, which is finite if and only if $M$ is strongly $1$-bounded (see \cite{Hayes2018}).

-The work of Jung \cite{JungL2B} and Shlyakhtenko \cite{Shl2015} connected strong $1$-boundedness with $\ell^2$-cohomology for groups.
-In this paper we present an alternative proof of Shlyakhtenko's result \cite{Shl2015} that finitely presented sofic groups with vanishing first $\ell^2$-Betti number are strongly $1$-bounded.
+The work of Jung \cite{JungL2B} and Shlyakhtenko \cite{Shl2015} investigated strong $1$-boundedness in the context of polynomial relations in a $*$-algebra.
+In particular, Shlyakhtenko explicitly connected this to $\ell^{2}$-Betti numbers of groups.
+In this paper we present an alternative proof of Shlyakhtenko's result \cite{Shl2015} that finitely presented sofic groups with vanishing first $\ell^2$-Betti number are strongly $1$-bounded (results in this direction are in Jung's paper but under somewhat restrictive hypotheses).
 Shlyakhtenko's result generalized Jung's earlier work \cite{JungL2B} but with a different proof strategy using non-microstates free entropy rather than microstates free entropy.
 We give a purely microstates proof that streamlines Jung's original ideas and clarifies the essential ingredients and limitations of this approach.
 The statement of the theorem is as follows.

 \begin{thm}[{\cite{Shl2015}}] If $G$ is a sofic finitely presented group with vanishing first $\ell^2$-Betti number, then $L(G)$ is strongly $1$-bounded. \end{thm}